 With over 300 rustic and RV camp sites, a retreat center, private cabins, and group camp sites, Deception Pass Park offers a unique outdoor experience for everyone.

 Deception Pass has three campgrounds to choose from and three primitive boater-only campgrounds.
 Camping is very popular, especially in the summer and reservations are a must.
 We recommend making your reservation several months in advance.
-Call 1-888-CAMP OUT for reservations at any of the campsites or cabins below, or visit the reservation site online.
-For nightly fee information, please click here.
+Call 1-888-CAMP OUT for reservations at any of the campsites or cabins below, or visit the Washington State Park’s reservation site online.
+For nightly fee details, please click here.

 Hookup sites offer electricity and water along with a table and campfire stove.
 Standard sites offer a table and stove, with water nearby.
-The size of the tent pads and parking spaces vary from site to site.
-Washington State Parks’ online reservation system has detailed information about each campsite.
+The size of the tent pads and parking spaces vary from site to site; details are available at the Washington State Park’s reservation site, above.

 Note that Quarry Pond is the only campground open all year around.